SteveGilham/altcover/docs/AltCover/AltCover/AltCover.PrepareOptions/Validate-apidoc.md

 # AltCover.PrepareOptions.Validate method

-Does simple checking of the arguments without causing any changes to the system All the problems that the application command-line could report, so empty is success.
+Does simple checking of the arguments without causing any changes to the system

 ```csharp
 public string[] Validate()
 ```

+## Return Value

+All the problems that the application command-line could report, so empty is success.

 ## See Also